acomodi/vtr-nix-test/README.md

 #### Creating a new test

-Add a top level attribute to `tests.nix`, with sub-attributes for what you want to run using `make_regression_tests`.
+Add a top level attribute to `tests.nix`, following the existing examples.

-See the top of that file for configuration options passed to `make_regression_tests`.
-You can select sub-tests by appending `.<test name>`.

 You can use `nix repl` to explore: